Information for international students for May 2021

 A. Yes.
 Fanshawe will work with you to determine the most suitable approach in this challenging situation.
 If you wish to defer, please contact your agent or email firstname.lastname@example.org.

-A. Yes.
-As of the Fall 2020 semester, Health Insurance is billed on an annual basis.
+A. Health Insurance for international students is billed on an annual basis.

 Students starting Summer 2021 will be invoiced (pro-rated) for coverage for the remaining months of the academic year (May 2021 to August 2021).